-- work was continued in 2019 to make a number of product enhancements for clients.
-New products and functionalities were rolled out to support more rapid customization of the offer to meet client needs, for instance, POZ Ochrona and POZ Zdrowie, as well as a number of smaller enhancements, such as creating a health questionnaire on the enrollment form to underwrite insurance risk more precisely.
+- in 2020 there were continued works to make a number of product enhancements for clients.
+New products and functionalities were rolled out to support more rapid customization of the offer to meet client needs, for instance, POZ Ochrona and POZ Zdrowie, as well as a number of smaller enhancements, such as creating a health questionnaire on the enrolment form to underwrite insurance risk more precisely.
 A number of service-related improvements were also implemented, new and simpler documents to confirm the conclusion of a contract were drafted and product parametrization was adjusted.
 In the near future there are plans to streamline the process of managing negotiations between agents / sellers and the client.

 #6 Converting the sales network into a general sales network

 Initiative: modify PZU’s own networks in the direction of becoming more universal in nature.
 This project applies to channels fully controlled by the PZU Group: branches, tied agents in life and non-life insurance and the corporate sales network.

 - approximately 5,000 universal salespersons (i.e. 50% of the Group’s proprietary network) by 2020;

 - distribution of at least 3 of the 5 lines of business (life insurance, non-life insurance, medical care, investment products, banking products) by general salespersons.